greenwyrt/plover2CAT/user_manual.md

 ## Transcript data

 The `transcript-YYYY-MM-DDTHHMMSS.transcript` contains the editor data.
 The data on the document is saved in JSON, the paragraph number being the name corresponding to an object of the visible text and all properties for that paragraph.
-The JSON is minified, so use an online JSON beautify tool if needed.

 ## Tape